changkun/UniWorXMonitor/autotask/README.md

-# AUTO TASK for macOS
+# AUTOMATED TASK for macOS

-Please read this specification carefully for setup auto execute task script.
+Please read this specification carefully for setup automated execute task script.

-Before you setup the auto task, please make sure you already execute UniWorXMonitor succefully at least once to avoid any potential errors.
+Before you setup the automated task, please make sure you already execute UniWorXMonitor succefully at least once to avoid any potential errors.

 ## Step 1: config your `.plist` file